European Federation of Pharmaceutical Industries and Associations

-The European Federation of Pharmaceutical Industries and Associations (EFPIA) is a Brussels-based trade association and lobbying organisation, founded in 1978 and representing the pharmaceutical industry operating in Europe.
-Through its membership of 36 national associations and 39 leading pharmaceutical companies, the EFPIA represents 1,900 European companies.
+The European Federation of Pharmaceutical Industries and Associations (EFPIA) is a Brussels-based trade association and lobbying organisation, founded in 1978, it represents the pharmaceutical industry in Europe.
+It consists of 36 national associations, 40 pharmaceutical companies and "a growing number" of Small and medium enterprises.

 EFPIA priorities

 EFPIA priorities include speeding up regulatory approval and reimbursement processes for new medicines, creating a strong science base in Europe, joining forces with key stakeholders on political issues concerning health and addressing safety concerns.
 EFPIA also includes specialised groups like Vaccines Europe who produce approximately 80% of vaccines used worldwide and European Biopharmaceutical Enterprises harness biotechnology to develop approximately one-fifth of new medicines.

 Innovative Medicines Initiative

 The Innovative Medicines Initiative (IMI) is a public-private partnership designed by the European Commission and EFPIA.
 It is a pan-European collaboration that brings together large biopharmaceutical companies, small- and medium-sized enterprises (SMEs), patient organisations, academia, hospitals and public authorities.
 The initiative aims to accelerate the discovery and development of better medicines by removing bottlenecks in the drug development process.
 It focuses on creating better methods and tools to improve and enhance the drug development process, rather than developing specific, new medicines.